dominikwelke/dominikwelke.github.io/index.rst

 .. description: Landing Page

-I am a biologist studying individual behavior and physiology in one of the most ubiquitous terrestrial species on earth - *Homo sapiens*.
+I am a biologist studying individual behavior and physiology in the most ubiquitous primate species on earth - *Homo sapiens*.
-As a PhD student in the `VisNA Lab <https://www.aesthetics.mpg.de/forschung/projektteams/visna-lab.html>`_ at Max-Planck-Institute for Empirical Aesthetics I work on the interactions of visual aesthetic preferences with other high-level cognitive functions such as general reward processing, engagement, or creativity and insight.
+As a PhD student in the `VisNA Lab <https://www.aesthetics.mpg.de/forschung/projektteams/visna-lab.html>`_ at Max-Planck-Institute for Empirical Aesthetics I worked on the interactions of visual aesthetic preferences with other high-level cognitive processes such as reward processing, engagement, or creativity and insight.
 In previous positions I have worked on more applied topics such as brain-computer interfaces (decoding observed errors from the EEG, during my Masters) or biomimetics (morphology of functional plant surfaces, way back during my Bachelors).
+I recently joined the `EEGManyLabs <https://osf.io/yb3pq/wiki/home/>`_ core team to work on one of the largest corpora of EEG data to date and advancing Open Science.

 .. figure:: /images/me/DominikWelke3.png
    :align: center